robolab-pavia/slr-kit/docs/scripts.md

 This script is used to recover a classification already done.
 If a new list of terms is produced (maybe changing some parameters in `preprocess.py`), this script allows to recover an old classification taking the label of the already classified terms and applying them to the new list.
+This script also searches for a `fawoc_data.tsv` file associated with the new classification.
+If this file is found it is used to create a `fawoc_data.tsv` file associated with the merged classification.

 Positional arguments:
 * `old`: old CSV data file partially classified